Prophet-Solutions/geyser-sdk/README.md

 Always close the client when it's no longer needed to gracefully terminate the connection and free up resources.

-### WebSocket Client
+### Enhanced WebSocket Client

 #### Connecting to a Geyser Enhanced WebSocket

-Instantiate the WebSocket client with the Geyser node's WebSocket endpoint.
+Instantiate the Enhanced WebSocket client with the Geyser node's WebSocket endpoint (tested with Helius).
 Establish the connection to start interacting with the node in real-time.

 #### Subscribing to Transactions and Accounts